Last updated: ET

 Republics of Kabardino-Balkaria (including the Mount Elbrus region), Karachai-Cherkessia and North Ossetia

 Tensions are high in Russia’s border regions with Georgia and may affect the security situation in Kabardino-Balkaria, Karachai-Cherkessia and North Ossetia republics.
 Military operations are carried out with little or no notice, and are accompanied by travel restrictions.
-The border crossings to Georgia and Azerbaijan are subject to frequent, sometimes lengthy closures.
+The border crossings to Azerbaijan and Georgia are subject to frequent, sometimes lengthy closures.

 There is a threat of terrorism.
+Terrorist groups have called for attacks on Russian soil.
 Incidents resulting in death and injury have occurred most frequently in the North Caucasus region, in Moscow and in St. Petersburg, but may happen throughout the country.
-Threats of terrorist attacks in Russia by extremist groups have increased since September 2015, when Russia’s armed forces began military operations in Syria.
-Further attacks cannot be ruled out.
+Further attacks can’t be ruled out.

 Targets could include: